Luther Davis (American football): Post-collegiate activity

 On September 11, 2013, Yahoo!
 Sports reported that Davis had acted as a sports agent or as a bagman for sports agents during late 2011 and early 2012.
 The news article was accompanied by subsequent reports containing facsimiles of receipts for flights and money transfers, as well as text messages which corroborate the evidence Yahoo Sports presented in its original story.

 The documents and text messages indicate Davis made direct payments – as well as provided substantial benefits – to several collegiate football players.
 Davis reportedly provided payments and benefits into the several thousands of dollars to former Alabama offensive lineman D. J. Fluker.

+In March 2026, Davis was charged with wire fraud and identity theft.
+He and another man were accused of obtaining fraudulent loans by posing as representatives of athletes and sometimes as the athletes themselves, including Michael Penix and Xavier McKinney.
+He pleaded guilty in April.